Churches in Ecclesiastical Fellowship

 *Protestant Church in the Netherlands (Memorandum of Understanding) (PCN)

-Evangelical Presbyterian Church - Synod at the Nile
+Evangelical Presbyterian Church - Synod of the Nile

 Christian Reformed Church in Cuba (CRCC)